SonaniAkshit/DSA-for-ML/Prompt.md

 * How this concept is used in Machine Learning.
 * How it is used in Deep Learning.
-* Where it appears in PyTorch, TensorFlow, NumPy, or Pandas.
 * How production systems use this concept.
 * Scalability considerations.
 * Real-world examples from Google, Netflix, Amazon, OpenAI, Meta, etc.